 A two-channel, four-deck controller that’s optimized for scratching and features large platters with the lowest available latency, this Roland DJ turntable can mix it with the best of them.
 Alongside its scratch performance efficiency, this turntable features built-in drum kits from Roland legendary pattern-909, pattern-808, pattern-707, and pattern-606, all of which are realized with advanced analog circuit behavior technology.
 Additionally, there are eight sounds in each TR kit: bass drum, snare drum, closed hat, open hat, Tom, rim, clap, and ride.
 Each purchase of this turntable that’s made in the U.S. also comes with a free upgrade to Serato DJ Pro, fresh software that helps you mix beats on the spot in the studio or live on set.

-Roland DJ Controller, Black, Two-Channel, Four-Deck with Serato Pro (DJ-202)
+Roland Two-channel, Four-deck Serato DJ Controller with Serato DJ Pro upgrade (DJ-202)